iammR0OT/HTB/forest.md

 ```
 ## Information Gathering

-Through Nmap we found port 53 **DNS** is open which can be used to perform zone transfer, 88 **kerberose** is open which can be used to for enumeration purpose here, 139 & 445 **SMB** ports are open and can be used to enumerate shares with anonymous user for initial access, 389 **ldap** port is open, **5985 winrm** port is opened which can be used to login into machine if somehow we managed to obtain a valid credentials.
-Nmap discover Doamin name by using ldap scripts which is **htb.local**.
-Let's add this to our local DNS file called `/etc/hots` so that our computer can resolve this domain.
+Through Nmap, we found that port 53 (DNS) is open, which can be used to perform zone transfers.
+Port 88 (Kerberos) is also open, useful for enumeration purposes.
+Additionally, ports 139 and 445 (SMB) are open, which can be used to enumerate shares with anonymous user access for initial access.
+Port 389 (LDAP) and port 5985 (WinRM) are also open, with the latter potentially allowing login if valid credentials are obtained.
+Nmap discovered the domain name as "htb.local" using LDAP scripts.
+Let's add this domain to our local DNS file called "/etc/hosts" so that our computer can resolve it.

 ```bash
 $ echo "10.10.10.161   htb.local" | sudo tee -a /etc/hosts